Our Science department believe in ‘Discovering Science in the universe through hands-on investigation, discussion and enquiry.’

 Overview of topics:

-KS3 science study provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
+Key Stage 3 science study provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world’s future prosperity, and all students are taught essential aspects of the knowledge, methods, processes and uses of science.

 Please download the document below to see an overview of the AQA science syllabus.

-How is science examined in KS3?
+How is science assessed in KS3?

 Useful web links: